Professor Alison Kington

 tel: 01905 542025

-Alison’s sustained profile of research and collaboration both nationally and internationally has resulted in a strong track record of publications.
-She is lead editor of the volume, Developing Social and Learning Relationships in Primary Schools (2020, Bloomsbury Research Monograph Series), lead author of Effective Classroom Practice (2014, McGraw-Hill), co-author of Teachers Matter (2007, OUP), and co-editor of Paradigms of Educational Practice (2012) and The Role of Theory and Research in Educational Practice (2008).
-She has also published papers, chapters and reports relating to her substantive and methodological interests, and has presented more than 60 papers at international/national conferences and research seminars, including keynote addresses and symposia.
+Alison has led a range of research projects, securing external funding from Research Councils, charities and Government agencies, including the Economic and Social Research Council, OECD, Department for Education, European Commission, and the Education Development Trust, generating research income of over £3.8m.
+Her sustained profile of research and collaboration, both nationally and internationally, has resulted in a strong track record of publications, including a number of books such as Effective teaching (2023), Developing Social and Learning Relationships in Primary Schools (2020), Effective Classroom Practice (2014), Paradigms of Educational Practice (2012), The Role of Theory and Research in Educational Practice (2008), and Teachers Matter (2007).
+She is also co-author of the forthcoming volume, The Emergence of Critical Realist Grounded Theory (Routledge, 2025).
+In addition, Alison has published papers, chapters and reports relating to her substantive and methodological interests and has presented more than 70 papers at international/national conferences and research seminars, including keynote addresses and symposia.

 Qualifications